dining

 860-659-0220

-Max Fish - Happy Hour is daily from 3:30 to 6 p.m., so take a seat at the white marble bar or the often crowded raw bar, where the specials go well beyond the drinks to include Buck-a-Shuck clams on the half shell and its special menu.
+Max Fish - Happy Hour is daily from 3:30 to 6 p.m., so take a seat at the white marble bar or the often crowded raw bar, where the specials go well beyond the drinks to include a wonderful selection of fresh seafoods.
 Dining in?
-Market price seafood, including steamed, baked stuffed, or pan roasted lobsters, comes just the way you like it — our latest favorite being a Paella that not only features chorizo and chicken but shrimp, scallops, calamari, clams and mussels.
+Market-price seafood, including steamed, baked stuffed, or pan roasted lobsters, come just the way you like it — our latest favorite being a Paella that not only features chorizo and chicken but shrimp, scallops, calamari, clams and mussels.
 Prefer a steak?
 Check out the Chop House entrées.
 Max Fish never disappoints.

 110 Glastonbury Blvd., Glastonbury, 860-652-FISH (860-652-3474)

 Spicy Green Bean - Imaginatively decorated — and equally creative in the kitchen, this little place takes pride in exciting the palate.
 Stopping in for lunch?
-Try one of their Kitchen Kooky’s (aka sandwiches), such as the Purple Goat — crispy eggplant on grilled herb focaccia, with roasted red pepper, melted goat and provolone cheese, greens, vine tomato, garlic herb ailoli, and balsamic glaze, or the Shroomland Burger — an 8 oz. angus burger with melted swiss, truffle mushrooms, more melted swiss, and truffle mayo.
+Try one of their Kitchen Kooky’s (aka sandwiches), such as the Purple Goat — crispy eggplant on grilled herb focaccia, with roasted red pepper, melted goat and provolone cheese, greens, vine tomato, garlic herb ailoli, and balsamic glaze.
+Like burgers?
+And you’ll love the Shroomland Burger — an 8 oz. angus burger with melted swiss, truffle mushrooms, more melted swiss, and truffle mayo.
 There for dinner?
 If the specials include the Beef Filet Medallions or the Italian Dream, try either.
 But whatever they are offering, count on it to be awesome.
 There’s a full bar and live music Thursdays and Fridays to round things out.
 And catering is available.

 103 New London Tpke., Glastonbury